prg007/HW_03-Systems-Testy-Cache-/README.md

 ... | Checks eviction of multiple entries | Fail
 ... | Checks eviction of multiple entries by resetting a key with a larger value | Pass

 The only compilation/linking issue we faced with Eric + Vinay's code is the name of the FifoEvictor class in their implementation.
 In ours, it was `FifoEvictor` but in theirs it was `Fifo`.
 For it to compile and be compatible with our test cases, we had to change all instances of `Fifo` to `FifoEvictor` in their interface/implementation.
-The number of fails in their code may be attributed to different assumptions made when they wrote their Cache (as a number of instructions in the assigment were left to interpretation, such as what happens when to the val_size when getting an invalid key).
+The number of fails in their code may be attributed to bugs and/or different assumptions made when they wrote their Cache (as a number of instructions in the assigment were left to interpretation, such as what happens when to the val_size when getting an invalid key).

 ### Jon + Eli
 Test name | Description | Pass/Fail